Learn the Legal Ropes of Human Rights Law

 - Bernard Oxman, Richard A. Hausler Professor of Law

-- Bernard P. Perlmutter, Associate Professor of Clinical Legal Education adn Co-Director, Children and Youth Law Clinic
+- Bernard P. Perlmutter, Professor of Law & Co-Director, Children & Youth Law Clinic

 - Ileana Porras, Senior Lecturer